 Every rehab facility has a slightly different approach to the same problem.
 Of course we want you to choose Evergreen for your recovery - we think we're the absolute best at what we do, and we want to prove it.

-But we would never want you to make that decision without having all the facts.
+We would never want you to make a decision without having all the facts.
 This recovery is your journey, and you deserve to have all the information you can before choosing where to take the first steps toward the rest of your life.
 So weigh your options carefully.
 Here's what we offer.

 Individual therapy is the most important aspect of drug rehab, as it gets to the root causes of your addiction and is completely customized to your unique situation.
 And we don't just call it individual therapy because it's administered individually.
 Your treatment is designed specifically with you in mind.